PlayAtlanta

 Another initiative is Playable10: International Design Competition.
 Our partner in this is the Georgia Institute of Technology (Georgia Tech), College of Architecture.
 After visiting playgrounds outside of the US, I realized how limited our vision of play and play spaces is.
 Our hope is that this competition will help people see how innovative and exciting playgrounds can be, and maybe get some talented designers interested in a new field, too!

-The winning design for Playable1o is being unveiled by Mayor Kaseem Reed in downtown Atlanta's Woodruff Park on Tuesday, July 17, 2012.
+The winning design for Playable1o was unveiled by Mayor Kaseem Reed in downtown Atlanta's Woodruff Park on Tuesday, July 17, 2012.
 It was designed by Jeff Santos, a video game designer from Canada.

 The winning design being installed in downtown Atlanta.

-I currently reside near Chastain Park in North Atlanta with my husband Al Dale and his twin children Summer and Jordan.
-My son and his wife life in Decatur with my grandson Hayden.
-Al's older son Kris Dale and his wife Claudia live in East Lake with their four month old twins, Wyatt and Callie.
+I currently reside near Chastain Park in North Atlanta with my husband Al Dale.
+Al is a retired and was a two-time Emmy Award winning correspondent with ABC World News.
+My son and his wife life in Decatur with my grandsons Hayden and Parker and two-month old granddaughter Riland.
+Al's older son Kris Dale and his wife Claudia live in Marietta with their twins, Wyatt and Callie.
+His younger son Jordan is a Journalism major at George Washington University in Washington, DC.

 Cynthia Gentry